WAVI-ice-sheet-model/WAVIhpc/docs/troubleshooting.md

 module load julia-*
 ```

-Or, if you have manually installed Julia, point to it in `PATH`:
+Or, if you have installed Julia using `install_julia.sh`, point to it in `PATH`:
 ```bash
 export PATH="$PATH:/path/to/<Julia directory>/bin"
 ```

 ## HPC Nodes can't find Julia

-Inspect `/scripts/run_ensemble_member.j2` - is the script loading Julia, or pointing to the right location in `PATH`?
+Inspect `/scripts/run_ensemble_member.j2` - is the script loading a Julia module, or pointing to the right location in `PATH`?

 ## HPC Nodes can't find WAVI